Migrate applications to the Microsoft Authentication Library (MSAL)

 Q: How do I get help migrating my application?

 A: See the Migration guidance section of this article.
-If, after reading the guide for your app's platform, you have additional questions, you can post on Stack Overflow with the tag
+If, after reading the guide for your app's platform, you have additional questions, you can post on Microsoft Q&A with the tag